awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-metering-meterusage.md

 1. Use an AWS Identity and Access Management \(IAM\) role for the task or pod running your application with the IAM permissions necessary to call `MeterUsage`\.
 The IAM managed policy `AWSMarketplaceMeteringRegisterUsage` has these permissions\.

-1. \(Optional\) We recommend that you enable CloudTrail logging in the task or pod definition if you want to see logging\.
+1. \(Optional\) We recommend that you enable AWS CloudTrail logging in the task or pod definition if you want to see logging\.

-1. Make a test call to the `MeterUsage` operation with a record for all of the pricing dimensions you define\.
+1. Make a test call to the `MeterUsage` API operation with a record for all of the pricing dimensions you define\.

 ## Product load form for custom metering<a name="custom-metering-product-load-form"></a>